PgBiel/elembic/src/element.typ

           // Fold received arguments with outer chain or defaults for (field-name, fold-data) in foldable-fields {
+            // If the field is required but not given, the default is a dummy value,
+            // so don't fold with it.
-            if field-name in args {
+            if field-name in args and (field-name in outer-chain or not fold-data.required) {
               let outer = outer-chain.at(field-name, default: fold-data.default)
               if fold-data.folder == auto {
                 finalized-chain.insert(field-name, outer + args.at(field-name))